LaendleEnergy/LaendleEnergy.github.io/index.md

 ---

 ### 3.4.
 Sprint 3 (03.
 November - 16.
 November 2023) <a name="sprint3"></a>
-*Author*: Bianca
+*Author*: Bianca, Dominik

 **Team**: Smallrye mapping

 **Individual responsibilities**:

 - *Embedded* (implemented by Lucas):
-Data decoding, Mbus software implementation, error handling of hardware implementation
+Data decoding, M-Bus software implementation, error handling of hardware implementation

 - *Deployment* (implemented by Felix):
 Deploy simulator, database and the other projects

-- *Application FrontEnd* (implemented by Bianca) Export of figma style & adjustment for real application/ UI
+- *Application FrontEnd*
+Export of figma style & adjustment for real application / UI (implemented by Bianca), implementation of tagging view (implemented by Dominik)

 ---

 ### 3.5.
 Sprint 4 (20.
 November - 07.
 December 2023) <a name="sprint4"></a>
-*Author*: Lucas
+*Author*: Dominik, Lucas
 - *Embedded* (implemented by Lucas):
 Modem driver implementation, esp-idf mqtt<->modem interface evaluation
+- *Application BackEnd*
+Entering test data into productive system, implementation of API for measurements for a given time period, API for grouping and averaging of measurements (implemented by Dominik), implementation of account service (login, editing and saving user, editing and saving household data, deleting account), authentication (jwt token) (implemented by Bianca) and role-based authentication (implemented by Felix)
+- *Application FrontEnd*
+Finalizing frontend-backend connection for tagging (implemented by Dominik), implementing frontend for account service  (login, editing and saving user, editing and saving household data, deleting account) (implemented by Bianca)

 ---